DF Akademie

-Hoërskool D.F.
-Malan is a public Afrikaans medium co-educational high school situated in the suburb of Boston, Bellville in the Western Cape province of South Africa - near Cape Town.
-It was named after D.F Malan, the prime minister of South Africa from 1948 to 1954.
+DF Akademie (formerly Hoërskool D.F.
+Malan) is a public Afrikaans medium co-educational high school situated in the suburb of Boston, Bellville in the Western Cape province of South Africa - near Cape Town.
 In 2012 and 2013, the school was included in The Cambridge University Student Guide to Excellence, a selection of 100 top schools worldwide.
 In recent years, it has been one of the academically top-performing schools in the Western Cape.

 History

 The school was established in 1951.
 D Brink was the first principal up to 1969.
-He was followed by: E Smit 1970–1977, H Franzen 1978–1986, C de Jager 1986–1988, B Volschenk 1989–1996, R Truter 1996–2007, Joe Dorfling 2007-2016 and currently Sias Conradie.
+He was followed by E Smit (1970–1977), H Franzen (1978–1986), C de Jager (1986–1988), B Volschenk (1989–1996), R Truter (1996–2007), Joe Dorfling (2007–2016), Sias Conradie (2017–2025) and currently Hannes Oosthuizen.

-Objections to the school's name commemorating Prime Minister D.F.
-Malan, known as one of the "architects of apartheid", led the school's governing body to initiate a process to change the name, and a vote in 2021 overwhelmingly supported a change to "DF Akademie", but the process was challenged in court.
-In June 2025 the Supreme Court of Appeal dismissed the challenge, allowing the process of changing the name to continue.
+The school was initially named Hoërskool D.F.
+Malan after the Prime Minister of South Africa from 1948 to 1954.
+Objections to the school's name commemorating Malan, known as one of the "architects of apartheid", led the school's governing body to initiate a process to change the name, and a vote in 2021 supported a change to "DF Akademie".
+The name change was challenged in court, but in June 2025 the Supreme Court of Appeal dismissed the challenge, and the new name became official in 2026.

 Music scene

-DF Malan is also notable for producing several famous musicians on the local South African music scene, such as Pierre Greeff and Hunter Kennedy.
+DF Akademie is also notable for producing several famous musicians on the local South African music scene, such as Pierre Greeff and Hunter Kennedy.
 Consequently, many local bands including aKing, Foto na Dans, Jax Panik, Lukraaketaar, Die Heuwels Fantasties and Frik13 are associated with the school.
 This, along with the fact that other similar musicians attended neighbour school Bellville, has led to the Bellville area, in which these schools are situated, earning the nickname "Bellville Rock City".
-Also on the music scene DF Malan produced musician Loki Rothman, who reached the final of SA's Got Talent in 2009 (while still a senior in the school), and the founding members of Cape Town alt-pop duo EMERGER: Emma de Goede and Gerrit "Gerry" Matthee.
+Musician Loki Rothman, who attended the school, reached the final of SA's Got Talent in 2009 while still a senior in the school, and the founding members of Cape Town alt-pop duo EMERGER, Emma de Goede and Gerrit "Gerry" Matthee, also attended the school.
 Their debut single "Break & Fall" was a winner of the international Avid and Abbey Road Studios Song Contest and they were featured as Apple Music's New Artist Spotlight in July 2018.

 Alumni

 Other notable alumni include former Springbok rugby player Werner Greeff, international cricket umpire Marais Erasmus, ballet dancer Eduard Greyling and a former dean of Engineering at the University of Stellenbosch, Prof Arnold Schoonwinkel.
-Actors Leigh Wakeford, Albert Maritz and 7de Laan duo Chris Vorster and Corné Crous all attended DF Malan.
+Actors Leigh Wakeford, Albert Maritz and 7de Laan duo Chris Vorster and Corné Crous all attended the school.

 Sister School

-DF Malan has a sister-school in Kortrijk, Belgium and some of the students from these schools usually visit each other yearly.
+DF Akademie has a sister-school in Kortrijk, Belgium and some of the students from these schools usually visit each other yearly.